gespinosa28/Eyes/README.md

 ## Future work

 * Create a button that gives you the option of turning on and off the lights.
 When the light is on, you would be able to see in the background a normal house scenery.
 When the lights are off, you would be able to see the pair of eyes following the cursor.
+* When the lights are off, the pair of eyes would appear in a random position in the screen.
-* Create a second button that gives you the possibility of creating more eyes when the lights are off.
+* Create a second button that gives you the possibility of creating more pair of eyes when the lights are off.

 [[to top ⬆️]](#eye-movement-exercise)